Summit County Government Employee Benefits Summary

 INSURANCE PROVIDED BY SUMMIT COUNTY GOVERNMENT

-The following guidelines apply to regular full-time and regular part-time Summit County Government employees on the first of the month following 30 days of service.
+The following guidelines apply to regular full-time and regular part-time Summit County Government employees following the completion of 30 days of service.

 Comprehensive Medical/Dental/Vision Plan